xikey/paymants_with_custom_chart/README.md

-# flutter payment app with custom chart (simole chart)
+# flutter payment app with custom chart (simple chart)

 A new Flutter project.